Skip to main content

 Common Questions

 CoQ10 is a fat-soluble nutrient your cells use to make energy.
-It lives inside the mitochondria (the cell's energy factories) and helps build ATP, which powers everything from heartbeats to brain signals.
+It lives inside the mitochondria and helps build ATP, which powers everything from heartbeats to brain signals.
 Levels drop with age, statin use, and certain medical conditions.

 CoQ10 takes time to work, usually 4 to 12 weeks of daily dosing for blood levels to reach a steady plateau.
 Some statin patients feel less muscle pain within 2 to 4 weeks.
-If nothing has changed at 12 weeks, the dose may be too low or the bottle may be a low-quality formulation.
+If nothing has changed at 12 weeks, the dose may be too low or the formulation too poor.

-Yes, you can take CoQ10 with your statin, and many patients feel better when they do.
-Statins lower the body's own CoQ10 production, so adding it back is a sensible counter-move.
-Take the CoQ10 with a meal that contains fat for best absorption.
+Yes, and many patients feel better when they do.
+Statins lower the bodys own CoQ10 production, so adding it back is a sensible counter-move.
+Take the CoQ10 with a fat-containing meal for best absorption.

-Ubiquinol is the active form and absorbs better, especially after age 40 or when mitochondria are stressed.
+Ubiquinol is the active form and absorbs better, particularly after age 40 or when mitochondria are stressed.
 Ubiquinone is cheaper and works fine for healthy adults under 40.
-If you are on a statin or have heart issues, the extra cost of ubiquinol is usually worth it.
+If you are on a statin or have heart concerns, the extra cost of ubiquinol is usually worth it.

 For general energy and longevity support, 100 to 200 mg per day with a fatty meal is a reasonable target.
 People with heart failure, fertility goals, or migraines need higher doses (300 to 600 mg).
 Going above 600 mg rarely adds benefit for healthy adults.